Downtown Seattle Nike store to close at end of week

 “We look forward to serving you at Nike.com,” read a sign posted in the store windows Tuesday.

-The Sixth Avenue and Pike Street store has been a downtown staple since it opened in 1996.
+The store at Sixth Avenue and Pike Street has been a downtown staple since it opened in 1996.
 Even before the store opened as NikeTown, a 1994 Seattle Times article called the retailer a “different kind of store” that promised to revive the downtown street corner.

 Nike did not respond to a request for comment Tuesday on why the store is closing.